Skip to main content

 Episodic memory:

-• Visual queries with 2D localization (VQ2D) and Visual Queries 3D localization (VQ3D): Given an egocentric video clip and an image crop depicting the query object, return the most recent occurrence of the object in the input video, in terms of contiguous bounding boxes (2D + temporal localization) or the 3D displacement vector from the camera to the object in the environment.
+• Visual queries with 2D localization (VQ2D): Given an egocentric video clip and an image crop depicting the query object, return the most recent occurrence of the object in the input video, in terms of contiguous bounding boxes (2D + temporal localization).

 • Quickstart: Open in Colab